CarlColglazier/carlcolglazier.com/content/_index.md

 ---
 date: 2017-08-09T09:07:14-04:00
 title: Carl Colglazier
-image: portrait.jpg
+--image: portrait.jpg
-image-caption: "A portrait of Carl Colglazier."
+--image-caption: "A portrait of Carl Colglazier."
 ---

 Rooted in my dual education in computer science and